ellis-burgess/ellis-burgess/README.md

 - 👋 Hi, I’m @ellis-burgess
-- 🌱 I’ve recently graduated with a Master's in Computing from Cardiff University
+- 🌱 I’m a graduate software engineer
-- 💻 I’m looking forward to having a portfolio I'm proud of!
+- 💻 This is where I keep my personal projects
 - 📫 You can reach me at [ellismburgess@gmail.com](mailto:ellismburgess@gmail.com)
 <!---
 elinburgess/elinburgess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.